-What it is: Highbrow is a subscription service that provides bite-sized daily courses to you via email.
+What it is: Highbrow is a subscription service that sends bite-sized daily courses to you via email.
 Each course is divided into 10 parts that are meant to be read and learned in five minutes.
 The site currently has more than 2,000 courses across 12 categories (art, business, health, languages, literature, logic, nature, philosophy, productivity, psychology, and science).

 Why you need to try it: This is “no-pressure” learning at its best.
-If you only have five minutes to spare every day, this is an ideal tool for you.
-It will help you learn about a new topic, or gain a new skill.
+If you only have five minutes to spare every day, this is the ideal tool for you.
+It will help you learn about a new topic or gain a new skill.
 Or if you like art or literature, you can enjoy a piece of art or read a short story before you start your work (or on your commute to/from work).
 It is an ideal tool to develop lifelong learning skills.

 To give you an idea about what they offer: The science of happiness, Ideas that changed the world, The basics of English writing, Ultimate guide to running

 What it is: ASCEND means Applied Skills Curriculum to Empower Newcomer Development.
 It is an online program that builds newcomer skills for employment.
 It has seven interactive modules that teach job readiness skills which prepare newcomers for onboarding and integration into Canadian work culture.